maximilien/knfun/README.md

 # Build

-After cloning this repository.
-You can build all functions with the following command:
+After cloning [this repository](https://github.com/maximilien/knfun).
+You can build all the functions with the following command:

 ```bash
 ./hack/build.sh